 We’re welcoming you to the ESC-Panelen Family, where Eurovision is on the schedule every day!

 We’re start with our founder, Robban, who has been with the ESC-Panelen project since the first Panelen season in 2009.
 He’s the only writer who has taken part in every season!
-He’s passionate about the traditional schlagergenren and Balkan ballads.
-Outside the Contest and ESC-Panelen project he has a great interest in sports, especially football.
+He’s passionate about the traditional schlager genre and Balkan ballads.
+Outside the Contest and ESC-Panelen project Robban has a great interest in sports, especially football.

 Next in line we have Haris, who joined us in early 2011.
 He has watched the ESC since 1996 – and has never missed a single final!

-One year later, in April 2015, Adrian or the “Schlagermagistern” as we also calls him, became a part of this project.
-At that time he had is own blog under the name Schlagermagistern.
+One year later, in April 2015, Adrian or the ”Schlagermagistern” (the Schlager teacher) as we also calls him, became a part of this project.
 When it comes to statistics and analyzes in an Eurovision style – it’s Adrian who knows the magic words and makes it exiting!

-Our two latest members of the team is Lukas and Markus, who joind us in late 2017.
+In late 2017, Lukas and Markus joind us.
 We’re so glad to have them with us because of their great intrerest in the Contest, and their specialties in the music.
 They are both huge fans of Eurovision and the national selections as well as other intrerests.
 Lukas’ likes fotball and Cosplay and Markus likes geocaching, read books and tries to learn other languages.
 Among other things!

 Since the start of this project in January 2009, we have had several writers who took part in ESC-Panelen, but who for various reasons then left their assignment.
 We would like to thank them for their efforts, and if you want to come back to us, our door is always open!